AdobeDocs/experience-platform.en/help/data-prep/home.md

 ## Next steps

 This document covered the basics on Data Prep in Adobe Experience Platform.
 To learn more about different mapping functions, please read the [mapping functions guide](./functions.md).
 To learn more about the different datetime strings, please read the [date strings guide](./dates.md).
+To learn how to use the Data Prep API, please read the [Data Prep developer guide](api/overview.md).